 - public safety; and

 We will also evaluate possible alternatives to the planned project or portions of the project, and make recommendations on how to lessen or avoid impacts on the various resource areas.

 Although no formal application has been filed, we have already initiated our NEPA review under the Commission's pre-filing process.
 The purpose of the pre-filing process is to encourage early involvement of interested stakeholders and to identify and resolve issues before the FERC receives an application.
 As part of our pre-filing review, we have begun to contact some federal and state agencies to discuss their involvement in the scoping process and the preparation of the EA.

 The EA will present our independent analysis of the issues.
 The EA will be available in the public record through eLibrary.
-Depending on the comments received during the scoping process, we may also publish and distribute the EA to the public for an allotted comment period.
+We will also publish and distribute the EA to the public for an allotted comment period.
 We will consider all comments on the EA before we make our recommendations to the Commission.
-To ensure we have the opportunity to consider and address your comments, please carefully follow the instructions in the Public Participation section beginning on page 5.
+To ensure we have the opportunity to consider and address your comments, please carefully follow the instructions in the Public Participation section, beginning on page 2.